 In this course design practice is investigated which requires students to extend their capacity to integrate technical knowledge and artisan skills with space, form and contextual issues in the human environment design discipline.
-Projects will address the conceptual.
+Projects will address the conceptual, material and spatial understandings of both exterior and interior environments.
+Elements of the design process - critical analysis. research, problem solving and design development - will be undertaken to facilitate the resolution of complex spatial relationships and forms in articulated and structured human environments.

-Design Studio 2B - Graphics/Media Staff Contact: Leong Chan UOC4 HPW3 S2
+Design Studio 2B - Graphics/Media